ArielHorwitz/botroyale/docs/guides/bots/custom_battles.md

 ## Final notes
 In this guide we learned how to run a custom script in the project in order to run battles without the GUI with our selected map and bots.
 It is highly recommended to study the `botroyale.logic.battle.Battle` class for playing battles manually.

-> If the docs are confusing or wrong, *please* raise an issue on github.

 Our script `main.py` should look something like this:
 ```python
 # main.py